Digital recruitment: hiring for a global workforce4 min read

 - Introduce new tech and get the team on board

-- Make your core values apparent on a careers site
+- Make your core values appear on your careers site

 - List skills for potential remote employees